 Why is my internet so slow?

-When you want to get on with video conferences for work, play an online game or stream a movie, there are few things more frustrating than a slow internet connection.
+When you want to get on with video calls for work, play an online game or stream a movie, there are few things more frustrating than a slow internet connection.

 Common factors that affect your internet speed

-There are several factors that can affect broadband speed.
+There are several factors that can affect how fast your broadband is .
 Here are just a few things that could be causing your slow internet speeds:

 - Type of connection – ADSL connections are slower and less reliable than fibre-optic connections.
 Meanwhile, ‘fibre to the home’ (FTTH, or also called FTTP) is faster than ‘fibre to the cabinet’ (FTTC) broadband, although it’s much rarer